 Throughout my career at Microsoft, I've combined Lean research and design-thinking to help teams understand and empathize with our customers and create products that truly delight them.

-Together, with the help of my colleague Dr. Jessica Rich, we created an entire end-to-end framework, activities, and templates to help teams move through learning about the customer, identifying unique problems, conceptualizing solutions, and refining features to create products that our customers will love.
+With the partnership of my colleague Dr. Jessica Rich, we created an end-to-end framework, activities, and templates to help teams move through learning about the customer, identifying unique problems, conceptualizing solutions, and refining features to create products that our customers will love.

 After refining our framework with various teams inside Microsoft, we decided to catalog our entire methodology into a book.
 With the help of O'Reilly Media, we published The Customer-Driven Playbook: Converting Customer Feedback Into Successful Products